JaydevDA/IT206-Assignment/README.md

   we will implement **input()** to type which key alphabets to assign dir to a specific direction(Up,Down,Left,Right)
   we will then implement **logic()** to give logic to the program and how it works.
   we will write Sleep(100) for the program to update at a moderate time interval, that makes the game playable.
-- when gameover becomes false, it skips the while loop and gives the output that the game has ended.
+- when gameover becomes true, it skips the while loop and gives the output that the game has ended.

 ```
 int main() {